learn-co-students/atl-web-102918/36-intro-redux/README.md

 # Intro to Redux

-- What's hard about managing state in React
-- Introducing Redux

 - Building a flexible Counter with Redux
   1. `yarn add redux`
   2. Define our first "reducer" to update state.